Edgar Lobel: Academic career and later life

 Before papyri, Lobel’s elective field of research was Greek palaeography.
 In 1933, he published a book on the manuscripts of Aristotle’s Poetics.

 His edition of Sappho and Alcaeus, Poetarum Lesbiorum Fragmenta (co-edited with Denys Page), appeared in 1955, and in the same year Lobel declined to be knighted.

 Lobel is best known for having been the general editor of the Oxyrhynchus Papyri from 1941 to 1972; as such he supervised the editing and publishing of twenty-two volumes of the series, from. vol. XVIII to XXIX, which contain more than 700 papyri and gave significant contributions to classical philology and knowledge of Ancient Greek literature—most notably Callimachus, Sappho and Alcaeus.

-Lobel was never attracted by teaching: when his College (Queen's) obliged him to held a Class, he put his lesson on Saturday afternoon.
+Lobel never loved teaching: when his college (Queen's) forced him to held a class, he put his lesson on Saturday afternoon.
 Also, he apparently didn't like papyri per se—instead, he is reported to have said "the poets I like happen to have been transmitted in this way".
-He also met Ulrich von Wilamowitz-Moellendorff, the most influent German classical scholar of the 20th cen., but didn't like him, nor he did like Wilamowitz's favourite author, Euripides: "Euripides, like Wilamowitz, knew no Greek!".
+He also met Ulrich von Wilamowitz-Moellendorff, the most influent German classical scholar of the 20th century, but didn't like him, nor he did like Wilamowitz's favourite author, Euripides: "Euripides, like Wilamowitz, knew no Greek!".

+After the Second World War, he composed a funerary epigram in memory of The Queen's College's students fallen during the war.
+It reads: